Patience (Dreamgirls song)

 "Patience" is a song written by Henry Krieger and Willie Reale for the 2006 film Dreamgirls.
 The movie is an adaptation of the musical of the same name, which made its debut on Broadway in December 1981.
 The R&B track has been incorporated to more recent revivals of the stage drama, with "Patience" being one of several elements crossing from the adaptation to its parent production.

 Within the context of the film, the social protest song is spearheaded by star performer James "Thunder" Early (played by Eddie Murphy) only for its release to get killed by the hustling record business figure Curtis Taylor, Jr. (played by Jamie Foxx).
 Movie critic Peter Rainer of the Christian Science Monitor remarked that the emotional scene displayed "Murphy at his best."
 Similar praise came from David Rooney of Variety.

-Although nominated for the Academy Award for Best Original Song at the 79th Academy Awards, "Patience" ultimately lost the Oscar to "I Need to Wake Up" by Melissa Etheridge, which the songwriter created for An Inconvenient Truth.
+Although nominated for the Academy Award for Best Original Song at the 79th Academy Awards.